gatling/gatling-workshop/README.md

 > After the test has run on the cloud we can take a quick tour on the results.
 > Notably the one I want to emphasize lies in the **Users** tab.
 >
 > Here, our open injection profile directly shapes the **Users Arrival Rate**  which shall reflect a **constantUsersPerSec**, the rest is determined by the duration of the flow of a single user.
 > This dependence is completely reversed when we use a closed model.

+> One can also take a look at the `Summary` tab where stats are presented by requests.
+A quick look at the count will show that proportions between flows were respected.

 Ok now let's progressively push a bit our app to see how it responds to higher loads.
 Let's make it a capacity test !